|Sgt. Roger C. Dery

-Wisconsin, to Rosmer G. Dery & Lydia Schoelkoph-Dery.
-His father was
+in Bear Creek, Wisconsin, to Rosmer G. Dery

 Sometime after moving to Janesville, Roger joined the Wisconsin National Guard's tank company.
-He may have done so because a draft act had just been passed, and he knew he was going to be drafted into the Army.
-Knowing this, he may have wanted to fulfill his military service since the company was scheduled to be federalized.
+He may have done because a draft act had just been passed, and he knew he was going to be drafted into the Army.
+Knowing this, he would fulfill his military service since the company was scheduled to be federalized.

 The company left for Fort Knox, Kentucky, on November 27, 1940, by train.
 Since they had few tanks, the companies pulled their tanks from the junkyard at the fort and rebuilt them to operating order.
 The members of the company trained on the equipment and learned to operate it.
 Roger, with his background in radio repair, went to radio school and qualified as a radioman.

-The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-They were kept at Camp Polk after the maneuvers without being given a reason.
-According to members of the battalion, General George Patton told them the news that they were going overseas.
-Men too old to go overseas were released from federal service.
+The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers from September 1 through 30, 1941.
+The battalion kept at Camp Polk after the maneuvers without being given a reason.
+It was on the side of a hill that the soldiers learned they were being sent overseas.
+Married men and men too old to go overseas were given the chance to be released from federal service.
 Replacements for these men came from the 753rd Tank Battalion.
-Men were allowed to go home and say goodbye.
-It appears that Willard married at this time.
+Most of the remaining men were allowed to go home and say goodbye to their families.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

-The company was sent to Lingayen Gulf were their job was to hold a position until the Filipino and American forces had established another defensive line.
+The battalion was sent to Lingayen Gulf, on December 21st, were their job was to hold a position until the Filipino and American forces had established another defensive line.
 They would then disengage and fall back.

 At Gumain River, the tank companies formed a defensive line along the south bank of the river.
 When the Japanese attacked the position at night, they easy to see since they were wearing white t-shirts.
 It was there the tankers noted that the Japanese soldiers were high on drugs when they attacked.
 Among the dead Japanese, the tankers found the hypodermic needles and syringes.
 The tankers were able to hold up the Japanese for several weeks.